eshnil2000/PrivateEtherExplorer/README.md

 4. For first time there will not be any block data.
 So please click 'Get blocks from Chain' button on Block List Page.
    It will take some time so be patient.

+5. Changed "serverConfig.js" to point IP address to 127.0.0.1.
+Assume this explorer is run from the same machine as the geth node